-My current research focus on two parts: (1) developing novel statistical and computational models to analyze large scale omics and drug perturbation data to better understand disease pathogenesis, and (2) understanding the heterogeneity and pathogenesis of pulmonary diseases, such as asthma, idiopathic pulmonary fibrosis (IPF), sarcoidosis, pediatric cystic fibrosis and so on, by tailoring statistical and computational methods based on existing biological knowledge of the diseases.
+My current research focus on two parts: (1) developing novel statistical and computational models to analyze large scale omics and drug perturbation data to better understand disease pathogenesis and precision medicine, and (2) understanding the heterogeneity and pathogenesis of pulmonary diseases, such as asthma, idiopathic pulmonary fibrosis (IPF), sarcoidosis, pediatric cystic fibrosis and so on, by tailoring statistical and computational methods based on existing biological knowledge of the diseases.

 My team has been involved in multiple transcriptomic studies of asthma, IPF, sarcoidosis, cystic fibrosis and lung injuries in pediatric patients undertaking cardio bypass procedure.
-My team have analyzed various types of large-scale transcriptomic data generated by these studies which include microarray gene expression data, bulk RNA sequencing data, single cell RNA sequencing data, T cell receptor repertoire data and 16s rRNA sequencing data.
+These studies generated various types of large-scale transcriptomic data including microarray gene expression data, bulk RNA sequencing data, single cell RNA sequencing data, T cell receptor repertoire data and 16s rRNA sequencing data.
 For each study, we tailed our computational and statistical analysis of the data based on existing biological knowledge of the corresponding disease or condition.
-These analyses have made various discoveries in heterogeneity in asthma pathogenesis, cell type specific changes in asthma patients, heterogeneity and molecular biomarker of sarcoidosis, rare cell populations specific to IPF and COPD, potential antigen specific T cell clones for SARS-CoV-2 infection (COVID19) in adults and so on.
-My team is currently working with physicians and basic scientists to make further and more translational discoveries for the aforementioned and more pulmonary diseases.
+These analyses have made various discoveries in asthma pathogenesis heterogeneity, cell type specific changes in asthma patients, heterogeneity and molecular biomarker of sarcoidosis, rare cell populations specific to IPF and COPD, potential antigen specific T cell clones for SARS-CoV-2 infection (COVID19) in adults and so on.
+My team is currently working with physicians and basic scientists to make further and more translational discoveries for the aforementioned and other pulmonary diseases.

-During our extensive analyses of various types of omics data generated by our collaborators, my team also identify computational and statistical needs and develop novel methods to address these needs.
-For example, in the analysis of single cell RNA sequencing data (scRNA-seq), we found prevalent dropout events and dominant subject variation in the data, which was not well addressed by existing differential expression (DE) methods designed for scRNA-seq data.
-We developed iDESC to identify cell type-specific differentially expressed genes from scRNA-seq data with multiple subjects.
+Though the extensive analyses of various types of omics data generated by our collaborators, my team also identifies computational and statistical needs and develops novel methods to address these needs.
+Topics of tools we have developed include imputation of single-cell RNA sequencing data (G2S3), identifying differentially expressed genes from scRNA-seq data with mutliple subjects (iDESC), cell type deconvolution of spatial transcriptomic data (SDePER) and so on.
 The development of these tools further boosted our capacity and ability to analyze different types of OMICS data to better understand disease pathogenesis.

 Extensive Research Description